RxSwiftCommunity/RxGRDB/README.md

 `concurrentRead` executes asynchronously when you use a [database pool], and synchronously when you use a [database queue].
 See [`flatMapWrite`](#databasewriterrxflatmapwriteupdates) for more information.

-The fetched value is emitted on the main queue, unless you provide a specific `scheduler`.
+The fetched value is emitted on the main queue, unless you provide a specific [scheduler] to the `observeOn` argument.

 # Database Observation